per1234/esparto/api_cycle.md

 * [Basic_Features ](../master/examples/core/Basic_Features/Basic_Features.ino)
 ***
 # onWiFiConnect
-For purists, this should actually be called "onWiFiGotIP" - which is not the same as "connected"... however, this event occurs when your code is now able to "do things" with WiFi becuase you are fully connected with an IP address
+For purists, this should actually be called "onWiFiGotIP" - which is not the same as "connected"... however, this event occurs when your code is now able to "do things" with WiFi because you are fully connected with an IP address
 Esparto has a useful macro THIS_IP which saves you having to type `WiFi.localIP().toString().c_str()` if yo ever want to print it.
 It is also available as an Arduino String or std::string Configuration Item named ESPARTO_IP_ADDRESS

 _Typical reason for "hooking" into this lifecycle callback:_